mmacgilvray18/Phospho_Network/README.md

 ### Classify_Shared_Interactors_Inputs_Outputs.py
 ```
 Purpose: Classify shared interactors based on their interaction(s) directionality with
-submodule constituent proteins. ?Input? shared interacotrs have at least one directed
+submodule constituent proteins.
+"Input" shared interacotrs have at least one directed
 interaction (ie, kinase-substrate) toward a submodule constituent protein or one non-
 directed interaction.
 Shared interactors that fail to meet these criteria are classified as
-?outputs? and are unlikely to regulate submodules.
+"outputs" and are unlikely to regulate submodules.
 Input shared interactor kinases and
 phosphatases are likely candidate submodule regulators.

 Input: plain csv text file